 Living life off the grid

 Self-sustainability is the ultimate goal when camping.
-Here, we’ve got 5 top tips to help you live life in the slow lane.
+Here, we’ve got 5 top tips to help you enjoy off grid living.

 Going ‘off grid’ – away from modern technology, unreachable by phone or email, and totally self-sustainable when it comes to power – is, for many people, absolute camping nirvana.
 But it’s not an easy state to reach.
 Getting to that level of comfortable self-sustainability takes planning, preparation, research, sacrifice and, in some cases, a decent amount of dough to set yourself up properly.
 Sure, you could just throw the swag over your shoulder and head bush with nothing more than the clothes on your back and, for some, that’s the only way to do it.
 But most of us require at least a little more comfort at camp.